Pakistan and Afghanistan: Blueprint for a shared destiny

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-As Pakistan welcomes Chairman of Afghanistan’s High Peace Council, Dr. Abdullah Abdullah on his visit to the country for the first time in over a decade, the region finds itself at a point of inflection.
+Pakistan welcomes Chairman of Afghanistan’s High Council for National Reconciliation, Dr Abdullah Abdullah on his visit to the country for the first time in over a decade, the region finds itself at a point of inflection.
 Intra-Afghan negotiations have commenced, raising guarded hopes for an end to nineteen years of unrelenting conflict.
 Save for a few spoilers, the international community has rallied behind Pakistan’s long standing conviction that there is no military solution to the conflict in Afghanistan and that dialogue and reconciliation offer the only way forward.
-This conviction and its internalization by the world community have produced outcomes that were unthinkable even a few years ago.
+This conviction and its internalisation by the world community have produced outcomes that were unthinkable even a few years ago.
 Today, despite the continuing challenges and obstacles to peace, a consensual blueprint for the way forward exists, that can sooner, rather than later, deliver the stability that has eluded Afghanistan for long.

 Admittedly, both countries have in the past, advertently or inadvertently, stumbled onto the minefield of geopolitics and gotten hurt.
 Both are grappling with the daunting challenges of development.
 History bears ample testimony to how insecurity in one has invariably ricocheted to cause instability in the other, thereby undermining development prospects of both.
 This is one manifestation of the deep and organic connect between Pakistan and Afghanistan, as also how this linkage is central to the current state of affairs and future prospects for the region.